START YOUR FREE CONSULTATION

 - They must show that the hazardous condition caused the injury.

 The evidence must prove that the dangerous condition caused the person’s injuries.
 The victim must also show that they have damages.
 Finally, the injured party must demonstrate that the property owner failed to meet the appropriate duty to warn them about the danger or repair it in time.

-This 2012 change to the law is a significant expansion of Nevada’s premises liability laws.
-Before that time, courts routinely threw out premises liability cases on the grounds that the danger should have been obvious to the injured party.
+This 2012 change to the law significantly expands Nevada’s premises liability laws.
+Before that time, courts routinely threw out premises liability personal injury cases because the danger should have been obvious to the injured party.
 Now, injured victims can bring their case to the jury to look at the actions of everyone involved to assign blame and award a recovery.

-If you’re hurt on someone else’s property, a qualified attorney can help you pursue a claim for recovery.
-It’s important to work with a lawyer to evaluate the type of duty the property owner should have exercised in your case.
+If you’re hurt on someone else’s property, a qualified attorney can help you pursue a claim.
+It’s essential to work with a lawyer to evaluate the type of duty the property owner should have exercised in your case.
 Your attorney can also help you evaluate your damages to value your claim adequately.